Healing Starts Here

 What We Work On in Therapy

-• Addressing underlying themes such as perfectionism, people-pleasing, low self-esteem, or past experiences that have shaped how you see yourself
+We may also explore themes such as perfectionism, people-pleasing, low self-esteem, self-criticism, or past experiences that have shaped how you see yourself.

 How Treatment Works

-1. Free consultation – a short 15-minute call to discuss what is bringing you to therapy and whether CBT feels like the right fit.
+Treatment begins with a free 15-minute consultation, giving you the chance to talk briefly about what is bringing you to therapy and whether CBT feels like the right fit.

-3. Skills and strategies – you learn practical tools to reduce rumination, challenge self-criticism, and take manageable steps towards recovery.
+You learn practical tools to manage rumination, reduce self-criticism, and take manageable steps forward.

-• Over a decade of experience in the NHS and private practice
+- Over a decade of experience in NHS and private practice settings.

-• Evidence-based CBT delivered with warmth, clarity, and empathy
+- Evidence-based CBT delivered with compassion and structure.

-• A collaborative approach that goes at your pace
+- A collaborative approach that moves at your pace.

 Frequently Asked Questions